 Harvard Extension School Virtual Job Fair

-Each spring CARC hosts our own job fair for Harvard Extension School admitted degree candidates, alumni, and certificate students only.
+Each spring (ordinarily in March), CARC hosts our own job fair for Harvard Extension School admitted degree candidates, alumni, and certificate students only.
 Past participants have included Santader Bank, GEICO, EMD Serono, Inc., the Museum of Fine Arts, Peace Corps, and The Nature Conservancy.
 At this educational and career-focused event you can learn about job and internship opportunities.

 You can also attend the job fair as an employer and hire from Extension School.
 Contact Shoshana Mavor at firstname.lastname@example.org or (617) 384-9361 to learn more.